aimclub/rostok/README_en.md

 ### Supported by

-The study is supported by the [Research Center Strong Artificial Intelligence in Industry](<https://sai.itmo.ru/>) of [ITMO University](https://en.itmo.ru/) as part of the plan of the center's program: Development and testing of an experimental prototype of a library of strong AI algorithms in terms of generative and interactive design of flat mechanisms of anthropomorphic gripping devices and robotic brushes
+The study is supported by the [Research Center Strong Artificial Intelligence in Industry](<https://sai.itmo.ru/>) of [ITMO University](https://en.itmo.ru/) as part of the plan of the center's program: Development and testing of an experimental prototype of a library of strong AI algorithms in terms of generative and interactive design of planar mechanisms of anthropomorphic gripping devices and robotic hands

 ### Developers